 The Senior school is made up of year 11, 12 and 13.

-There is a wide variety of optional courses available at each of these levels.
+There is a wide variety of courses available at each of these levels.
 The annual Senior Course Information lists those currently provided.
 All courses of study are subject to student enrolment numbers and staffing availability.
 The aim is to provide a course of study at which each student is likely to succeed.

 Students must study Religious Education at all levels.
-They must also study English at Levels One and Two, and Science and Mathematics at Level 1.
+They must also study English at Levels One and Two, and Science and Mathematics at Level One.
 Students then choose their other subjects from the wide variety offered.
 All courses in the senior school lead to either national or local awards.

 To make informed choices, students will need to think carefully, read the information provided in the Course Information and go through the following: